 We all get distracted, we forget to do up a zip or wonder why we walked into the kitchen.
-It’s a very human thing to do, but when you are route climbing and reaching heights of 7m (in The Prop Store), the consequences of forgetting to clip-in to an auto belay, are significant.
+It’s a very human thing to do, but when you are route climbing the consequences of making a mistake are significant.
 Your safety is our priority, so we wanted to give you some top tips for staying safe when accessing our roped climbing area.

 CLIMBING WITH A PARTNER